 - Step 5: Regular and full return

-- Step 5:Full practices and training with contact
+- Step 5:Full contact practices and training sessions

 - AFTER 24 HOURS WITHOUT SYMPTOMS, MOVE ON TO THE NEXT STEP